HasanYahya101/Connect4-Vite/README.md

-# CalcWhiz (React + Vite)
+# Connect4 (React + Vite)

 ## Introduction

-This is a basic Calculator that allows for 4 basic operations (Addition, Subtraction, Multiplication and Division).
-It is made using Tailwind CSS and React.
+This is a Connect4 desktop game made using react (vite).
+It allows players to take turns dropping colored discs from the top into a seven-column, six-row vertically suspended grid.
+The pieces fall straight down, occupying the lowest available space within the column.
+The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own discs.

 ## UI Library

 Radix UI and ShadCN components were used to create the UI of the website.
 Moreover, Vite was used to create this React Project.
+Moreover framer-motion and lucide-react icons were also used in it.

 ## Deployment